These are the minimum requirements to be hired in the state of Colorado. Each agency's requirements differ.

 Please note that students in training to be law enforcement officers and those whose certification has expired are ineligible to serve as police officers in the state of Colorado.

 Under Rule 14 - Fingerprint-Based Criminal History Record Check, every applicant must be fingerprinted and cleared through the Colorado Bureau of Investigation and the Federal Bureau of Investigation.
-The fingerprints may be completed by an out-of-state law enforcement agency but must be done on the Colorado POST fingerprint card.
-The agency, academy, or the individual may send the fingerprint card to the Colorado Bureau of Investigation, 690 Kipling, Suite 3000, Denver, CO 80215 with the $39.50 processing fee (certified check or money orders only - made out to CBI).
+The fingerprints can be complete by an out-of-state law enforcement agency but must be done on the Colorado POST fingerprint card.
+The academy, agency or the individual may send the fingerprint card to the Colorado Bureau of Investigation, 690 Kipling, Suite 3000, Denver, CO 80215 with the $39.50 processing fee (certified check or money orders only - made out to CBI).

 Click to email.